About the NZHS

 - To promote awareness & interest in amphibians and reptiles and their conservation;

-- To encourage the study of New Zealand's own species;
+- To encourage the conservation and study of New Zealand's own species;

-- To encourage the captive keeping and breeding of New Zealand herpetofauna;
+- To encourage and support the responsible captive management and breeding of New Zealand herpetofauna;

-- To supply information and support to members holding such exotic reptiles and amphibians as may be legally kept in New Zealand.
+- To supply information and support to members holding such native or exotic reptiles and amphibians as may be legally kept in New Zealand.

 The Society endeavors to cater for all levels of interest in herpetology, from the school pupil who finds that lizards and frogs make interesting pets, to the person engaged in serious scientific study or captive breeding programmes.
 The majority of members keep

 and breed native geckos and skinks in captivity, or are engaged in the field study of these animals.
 Other members have an interest in keeping exotic species such as tortoises, terrapins, frogs and axolotls.

 New Zealand’s reptiles and amphibians are unique in many ways; sadly a high proportion are now endangered.
 Therefore, there is a need for a strong body of people dedicated to ensuring the continued survival of this important but little known group of animals.

 Specialist groups, such as the NZHS, have a vital role to play in providing observations and data required to complement and support the activities of larger conservation organisations.